 50th Anniversary digital reissue of A Picture of Me and Without You

-Join the celebration by picking up a copy of A Picture of Me and Without You at any of the usual digital download sites, including iTunes, Amazon MP3, Google Music Store, and Tidal, and a gazillion streaming sites around the world, including Apple Music, Deezer, Pandora, and YouTube Music.
+Join the celebration by picking up a copy of A Picture of Me and Without You at any of the usual digital download sites, including iTunes, Amazon MP3, Google Music Store, and Tidal, or listen at any of a gazillion streaming sites around the world, including Apple Music, Deezer, Pandora, and YouTube Music.
 Here, we'll help you get started.

 A Picture Of Me

 When Dwight, Ernie, Mike, Pat, and Tom reunite in Austin on August 26th and 27th, 2017, they restage the band photo used on the sleeve of their Sonobeat single.
 They also restage a 1967 publicity photo we love, and we present the original and restaged shots below.
 The 2017 recreation is photographed by Ernie's son Johnny Gammage.

 Yesterday and today: the Sweetarts' 1967 promo photo (top) and the band’s 2017 recreation.
 From left in both shots, Ernie Gammage, Tom Van Zandt, Mike Galbraith, Dwight Dow, and Pat Whitefield

 1967 photo courtesy Ernie Gammage • 2017 photo by Johnny Gammage

 For the 50th anniversary of A Picture of Me, composer Ernie Gammage creates a visual interpretation of his song lyrics.
 You can watch below or go directly to YouTube where Ernie also offers a commentary on 1967, the year A Picture of Me is released.